Position: Full Sun to partial shade

 Sub Family: Agavoideae

 Yucca gloriosa is an evergreen shrub with a spiky architectural habit.
-The evergreen leaves are blue/ green and are straight, and very stiff.
-They are 0.3 – 0.7 m long.
-2 – 3.5cm wide.
-The entire margins are smooth, rarely fine denticulate, accuminate, with a sharp brown, terminal spine.
-The flowers are a paniculate inflorescence 0.6 – 1.5 m tall partially inferior to the leaves.
-The hermaphrodite pendulous flowers are campanulate to elongate, and are numerous, white and sometimes tinged purple or red.
-They are 3.5 cm long.
+Its blue/ green leaves are lanceolate with fine denticulate margins with a sharp brown terminal spine , up to 70cm long and 3.5cm wide.
+Its white (sometimes tinged purple or red) hermaphrodite pendulous flowers are up to 3.5cm across, appear as a paniculate inflorescence up to 1.5 m tall.
 Initially the fruits are green, when ripe they are a brownish colour.
 The seeds are black and quite thickened.
 Several stems grow from the base, these thicken as they mature.

 Yucca gloriosa, commonly known as the Spanish Dagger, Moundlily Yucca, Soft Tipped Yucca, Spanish Bayonet or Sea Islands Yucca, is native to the east coast and barrier islands of the southeastern North America, typically growing on Sand dunes.
 In collections in Europe and overseas, there are many forms and hybrids mostly created in the 18th and 19th centuries.
 The first Yucca to be described was Yucca aloifolia, gloriosa and filamentosa, all described by Carl Linne in 1735.
 The Y. gloriosa has been known to cause skin irritation and even allergic reactions upon contact.
 The leaf points are even sharp enough to break the skin.